coderamen666/srd-v3.5-md/spells/spells-a-b.md

 except that it gains the plant type and its Intelligence, Wisdom, and Charisma scores are each 3d6.
-An *awakened* plant gains the ability to move its limbs, roots, vines, creepers, and so forth, and it has senses similar to a human's.
+An *awakened* plant gains the ability to move its limbs, roots, vines, creepers, and so forth, and it has senses similar to a human’s.

 An *awakened* animal gets 3d6 Intelligence, +1d3 Charisma, and +2 HD.
 Its type becomes magical beast (augmented animal).
-An awakened animal can't serve as an animal companion, familiar, or special mount.
+An awakened animal can’t serve as an animal companion, familiar, or special mount.

 An *awakened* tree or animal can speak one language that you know, plus one additional language that you know per point of Intelligence bonus